compas-dev/compas/docs/devguide/dtypes.rst

 Any attribute that is an instance of a Python base type or a serializable COMPAS data object can be included in the data dict created by the ``__data__`` property without further processing.
-The serialization process will take care of all required conversions automatically.
+The serialization process will recursively serialize all these attributes.

 .. code-block:: python